 Bake the muffins for 28-30 minutes.
 The muffins will come out of the oven beautifully golden brown.

 Once done baking, remove from the oven and let cool in the pan.
 Transfer to a cooling rack to let the muffins cool completely to room temperature.
 If you’re not eating these muffins right away, individually wrap the muffins in plastic wrap and freeze for a quick, grab-and-go breakfast or snack.
-I do this with my Baked Blueberry Oatmeal and my Black Bean Brownie recipe.

 If you loved this delicious protein muffin recipe, then check out some of my other similar healthy breakfast recipes: